-Priority consideration will be given to proposals submitted by Canadian LGBTQ2I organizations.
-To be eligible for funding from ACTIF, a track record of working on LGBTQ2I rights is required, whether in Canada or internationally.
-This first call for proposals is particularly aimed at organizations with an existing track record of working on LGBTQ2I human rights internationally.
 The Fund will also prioritize organizations and initiatives that particularly foster the inclusion and leadership of a diversity of LBTQ2I communities.
 In the first step of the application process, you provided us information on the Canadian and Southern partner's track record of working on LGBTQ2I rights and questions were asked to determine if the organizations are LGBTQ2I led.
-This section of the Project Proposal Form is focused on intersectional issues, in particular TQ2IBL peoples' needs and issues and other intersecting identities as well as if members of these communities are engaged in the project.
+This section of the Project Proposal Form is focused on intersectional issues, in particular TQ2IBL peoples' needs and issues and other intersecting identities and members of the communities engaged in the project.